permasean/moviepy/README.rst

 This repo is a fork maintained by `@permasean`_, mainly to extend the subtitling functionality to allow word-by-word font styling.
 This is done through extending subtitles.py to accommodate a custom data structure that I derived, called styledSRT (sSRT):

-The structure of sSRT is as follows (currently only support JSON, text-based .ssrt is coming soon):
+The structure of sSRT is as follows (currently only support JSON, may consider defining .ssrt file in the future):

 .. codeblock:: json
     [